aleor/Car-Management-System-Angular/README.md

 # car-management-system-angular

-An app to keep track of cars in possession (car leasing / rental), their usage and statistics.
+An app to keep track of cars in possession (car leasing / rental), their usage and statistics (MVP).